A guide to non-energy costs

 Understanding your energy bill

-There are two parts to your bill... commodity vs. non-commodity costs.
+There are two parts to your bill... energy vs. non-energy costs.

 This is how they’re split:

 The energy itself, so where you're paying for the actual electricity or gas your business has used.
-This is known as the commodity cost. - Non-commodity costs
+This is known as the commodity cost. - Non-energy costs

-These include paying towards the costs of running, maintaining and upgrading the energy networks and the costs of environmental and social policies.
+These include paying towards the costs of running, maintaining and upgrading the energy network and the costs of environmental and social policies.

 Electricity costs split